PressClub South Africa · Article.

 With its unique product characteristics, the CLEVER COMMUTE is a versatile companion in the city and allows any journey to be completed quickly, safely and easily.
 Its transformability makes it a truly ideal solution for multimodal travel.

 Although the BMW Group will not manufacture the Concept CLEVER COMMUTE itself, it is already in discussions with potential licensees.

-Both micromobility concepts have been designed in such a way that the electric range can be scaled with regard to the respective application.
+Both micromobility concepts have been designed to offer a range of over 20 kilometres.
 One final very important feature for city use is the battery pack, which can be removed and charged at home.

 Article Offline Attachments.

 PR Stimulating ideas for urban mobility: BMW Group Research unveils innovative concepts for cargo bike and e-scooter.
 PDF, EN, 162.42 KB